SUSE/suse-download-test/README.md

 suse-download-test
 ==================

-Testscript to check availability of beta versions of SUSE Linux Enterprise products.
-The script is written in ruby and uses the the Mechanize module to access the Novell/SUSE download servers used in SUSE Beta tests.
+Testscript to check availability of beta versions or general downloads of SUSE Linux Enterprise products.
+The script is written in ruby and uses the the Mechanize module to access the Novell/SUSE download servers.

 Usage:

-Edit the configuration file suse-betas.yaml to fit your needs.
+Edit the configuration file (e.g. suse-betas.yaml) to fit your needs.
 You need credentials for each beta site you want to access.
 These credentials may go directly into the config file like